QuentinAndre/Website/content/post/how-not-to-deal-with-outliers/index.md

 After correctly applying the cutoff, we no longer observe significant differences between conditions.

-t appears that data points that should not have been considered as outliers were excluded from the analysis.
-Unfortunately, this anomalous exclusion was responsible for the authors' pattern of results.
+It appears that data points that should not have been considered as outliers were excluded from the analysis.
+Unfortunately, this anomalous exclusion appears to make the difference between significant and non-significant differences between conditions.

 # But Wait, There's More!

-But what if the authors had not made this mistake, and correctly included the two "anomalous outliers"?
+But what if the analysis had correctly included the two "anomalous outliers"?

-Unfortunately, **their analysis would still be invalid, because they do not apply a consistent cutoff across conditions to exclude their outliers.**
+Unfortunately, **it would still be invalid, because the outliers are excluded within conditions (rather than across the data)!**

-When people apply a different cutoffs for different conditions, they are implicitly rejecting the null that the conditions are drawn from a common distribution.
+When researchers apply a different cutoffs for different conditions, they are implicitly rejecting the null that the conditions are drawn from a common distribution.
 How can we interpret the results of null-hypothesis tests if we have already assumed that the null was not true when pre-processing the data?

-In particular, when the data has small N per condition and overdispersion (which is true of the authors'), ignoring this fact has extremely severe consequences on the false-positive rate.
+In particular, when the data has small N per condition and is overdispersed (which is true of this paper), ignoring this fact has extremely severe consequences on the false-positive rate.

-To illustrate this, I ran the following simulation:
+To illustrate, I ran the following simulation:

-1. I created two simulated "conditions" by draw participants at random, without replacement, from the authors' data.
-I draw 32  observations in each condition (i.e., the average number of participants in the authors' conditions).
+1. I created two simulated "conditions" by draw participants at random, without replacement, from the papers' data.
+I draw 32  observations in each condition (i.e., the average number of participants in each condition).
-2. I run three different t-tests on this simulated data (as the authors did, I apply Welch's t-test, but the same results are observed with standards t-tests):
+2. I run three different t-tests on this simulated data (as in the paper, I apply Welch's t-test, but the same results are observed with standards t-tests):
-    * A first t-test using the authors' method: I exclude the outliers within each of the two conditions, applying **different cutoffs** to each of the two conditions
+    * A first t-test using the paper's method: I exclude the outliers within each of the two conditions, applying **different cutoffs** to each of the two conditions
     * A second t-test after excluding the outliers, identified by a **common cutoff** across the two conditions (the "Common Cutoff" t-test)
     * A third t-test with **no exclusion** of outliers.
 3. I write down the p-value of each of the three t-tests, and repeat this experiment a very large of time (~10,000 times).